Summit Midstream Corporation (NYSE:SMC) CEO J Heath Deneke Sells 1,000 Shares

-Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the stock in a transaction that occurred on Friday, November 15th.
-The stock was sold at an average price of $35.61, for a total value of $35,610.00.
-Following the sale, the chief executive officer now directly owns 287,006 shares of the company’s stock, valued at $10,220,283.66.
-The trade was a 0.35 % decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the business’s stock in a transaction that occurred on Friday, November 22nd.
+The shares were sold at an average price of $35.74, for a total transaction of $35,740.00.
+Following the completion of the transaction, the chief executive officer now directly owns 282,006 shares of the company’s stock, valued at approximately $10,078,894.44.
+This represents a 0.35 % decrease in their position.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

 J Heath Deneke also recently made the following trade(s):